Variational Analysis of Constrained M-Estimators: Existence and Consistency

 \subsection{Existence}

-Our first main result establishes that existence of an estimator reduces to having a semi-continuity property for the loss and penalty functions and a closed class of functions in the aw-distance.
-Surprisingly, it is not necessary to assume a {\it totally bounded} class.
+Our first main result establishes that existence of an estimator reduces to having a semi-continuity property for the loss and penalty functions and a closed and bounded class of functions in the aw-distance.